DIY-NAMICsystem/ArduinoPrograms/README.md

-# DNAMIC Part 2 - Behavioral Programs
+# DIY-NAMIC Part 2 - Behavioral Programs

-This is the second repository in a three-part series containing the behavioral programs of DNAMIC.
-If you are new to Dartmouth Nautiyal Arduino Modular Instrumental Conditioning (DNAMIC), please consider visiting this first repository introducing DNAMIC and explaining the [hardware build instructions](https://github.com/jhl0204/DNAMIC-Hardware-Documentations).
-If you're interested in the data analysis portion of DNAMIC, visit the [data analysis repository](https://github.com/jhl0204/DNAMIC-Data-Analysis).
+This is the second repository, in a three-part series, which contains code for behavioral programs which can be used with DIY-NAMIC boxes.
+This first repository includes build instructions for DIY-NAMIC [hardware build instructions](https://github.com/jhl0204/DNAMIC-Hardware-Documentations).
+The third repository has code to analyze the data generated from the DIY-NAMIC boxes [data analysis repository](https://github.com/jhl0204/DNAMIC-Data-Analysis).

 ___

 ### Arduino Behavioral Programs

-This repository hosts the different programs you can run on DNAMIC.
+This repository hosts code for some behavioral paradigms that we have run with DIY-NAMIC.
 Arduino is the control center of DNAMIC, so essentially the programs are being run by Arduino microprocessors.
 The paradigms are written entirely in Arduino, which is based on C++.
 (Note however that the Arduino IDE environment is [different](https://forum.arduino.cc/index.php?topic=513643.0), so don't expect all the standard C/C++ features and libraries to work in the IDE.)

 ####  Currently Available Programs